LucaVaccari/nl-chat/README.md

 - messages sent before having an id (discover why it works now)
 - serialize User message queue
 - connection does not end and does not establish after an error
-- Try to implement a command interface on the server
+- Command for sending test messages and handle things on the server
 - Clear/update last message when removing it TEST TEST TEST TEST
 - User colors TEST TEST TEST TEST TEST
+- Throw illegal argument exceptions in MessageBuilder methods
+- Use unused codes when groups are removed
-- (Allow changing username)
+- Allow changing username
 - (Send images)

 ### Feature list